melchord/wave-html/README.md

 This project is a HTML static web page that displays a flexible background design.

+The two examples provided are ways to display a bubble element and a wave.

 ## Run the Webpage locally

 ### Requirements